 Ms. Ehlers served as a Peace Corps volunteer in the Central African Republic (CAR) following her graduation from Cornell University with a degree in Government.
-Ms. Ehlers speaks French and Sango (language of the CAR) conversationally and is an avid traveler and baker.
-She resides in Washington, DC, with her husband and two young daughters.
+Ms. Ehlers speaks French and Sango (language of the CAR) and is an avid traveler and baker.
+She resides in Washington, DC, with her husband and two daughters.

 - PAI Mourns the Loss of Victoria Post Sant